-Sunwoo Oh is a Research and Program Associate in the Brennan Center's Justice Program where she supports the organization's work to end mass incarceration and modernize the criminal justice system.
-In that capacity, Oh conducts qualitative research on constitutional and socioeconomic issues surrounding outdated criminal justice systems and uses her findings in drafting reports, publications, fact sheets, and legislation proposals.
-Moreover, Oh coordinates a national coalition project of law enforcement leaders and its federal advocacy campaigns and publications.
+Sunwoo Oh is the senior research and program associate in the Brennan Center's Justice Program.
+She supports the organization's work to end mass incarceration and modernize the criminal justice system.
+Oh conducts qualitative research on constitutional and socioeconomic issues surrounding outdated criminal justice systems and uses her findings in drafting reports, publications, fact sheets, and legislation proposals.
+She also coordinates a national coalition project of law enforcement leaders and its federal advocacy campaigns and publications.

 Prior to joining the Brennan Center, Oh worked in strategic communication and social advocacy at BerlinRosen, a public relations firm; assisted in program management at NYU Law's Public Interest Law Center; and interned at the Washington, D.C., office of Rep. Hakeem Jeffries (D–NY).
 Oh graduated from New York University in May of 2016 with a BA in politics and media culture.
 At NYU, Oh focused on law and society, comparative politics, and criminology, in which she researched New York City’s arrest and pretrial reform.